-The overlay.
-Overlay Widget superclass defines the following class attributes:
+The overlay.OverlayWidget superclass defines the following class attributes:

-- name This will be filled in with the display name of your widget, in case you have multiple widgets with the same implementation but different configurations. - default_pos (default: {x=-2, y=-2}) Override this attribute with your desired default widget position.
+- name This will be filled in with the display name of your widget, in case you have multiple widgets with the same implementation but different configurations. - version You can set this to any string.
+If the version string of a loaded widget does not match the saved settings for that widget, then the configuration for the widget (position, enabled status) will be reset to defaults. - default_pos (default: {x=-2, y=-2}) Override this attribute with your desired default widget position.
 See the overlay docs for information on what positive and negative numbers mean for the position.
-Players can change the widget position at any time via the overlay position command, so don't assume that your widget will always be at the default position. - default_enabled (default: false) Override this attribute if the overlay should be enabled by default if it does not already have a state stored in dfhack-config/overlay.json.

-- viewscreens (default: {}) The list of viewscreens that this widget should be associated with.
+Players can change the widget position at any time via the overlay position command, so don't assume that your widget will always be at the default position. - default_enabled (default: false) Override this attribute if the overlay should be enabled by default if it does not already have a state stored in dfhack-config/overlay.json. - viewscreens (default: {}) The list of viewscreens that this widget should be associated with.
 When one of these viewscreens is on top of the viewscreen stack, your widget's callback functions for update, input, and render will be interposed into the viewscreen's call path.
 The name of the viewscreen is the name of the DFHack class that represents the viewscreen, minus the viewscreen prefix and st suffix.
-For example, the fort mode main map viewscreen would be dwarfmode and the adventure mode map viewscreen would be dungeonmode.
+For example, the fort mode main map viewscreen would be dwarfmode and the adventure mode map viewscreen would be dungeormode.
 If there is only one viewscreen that this widget is associated with, it can be specified as a string instead of a list of strings with a single element.
 If you only want your widget to appear in certain contexts, you can specify a focus path, in the same syntax as the keybinding command.
 For example, dwarfmode/Info/CREATURES/CITIZEN will ensure the overlay widget is only displayed when the "Citizens" subtab under the "Units" panel is active. - hotspot (default: false) If set to true, your widget's overlay_onupdate function will be called whenever the overlay plugin's plugin_onupdate() function is called (which corresponds to one call per call to the current top viewscreen's logic() function).
 This call to overlay_onupdate is in addition to any calls initiated from associated interposed viewscreens and will come after calls from associated viewscreens. - overlay_only (default: false) If set to true, no widget frame will be drawn in gui/overlay for drag and drop repositioning.
 Overlay widgets that don't have a "widget" to reposition should set this to true. - overlay_onupdate_max_freq_seconds (default: 5) This throttles how often a widget's overlay_onupdate function can be called (from any source).
 Set this to the largest amount of time (in seconds) that your widget can take to react to changes in information and not annoy the player.
 Set to 0 to be called at the maximum rate.
 Be aware that running more often than you really need to will impact game FPS, especially if your widget can run while the game is unpaused.